Analysis: Post-election Dutch may be awkward EU partners

 YES, BUT...

-So how will fervor for the single market, tinged by growing insecurity, translate into policy towards Europe after the election?
+So how will fervour for the single market, tinged by growing insecurity, translate into policy towards Europe after the election?

 But they do not want European bureaucrats poking their noses into every nook and cranny of Dutch life.